HORSEBACK RIDING & CATTLE WORK AT BONANZA CREEK RANCH

 All riders must be physically able to mount their horse unassisted.
 While we have a mounting block available at the stable, on the trail, stumps, rocks and high ground will provide the only mounting assistance.

 The weight limit for riding is 225 – 250 lbs, depending upon height and physical condition.
 Pregnant women cannot ride.
-We welcome families with kids age 8 and older with riding experience.

 ADULT ADVANCED RIDERS

-ADULT INTERMEDIATE RIDERS
+ADULT ADVANCED AND INTERMEDIATE RIDERS WEEKS

 Riding in this big country with other good riders who love to ride is an incredible experience.
 Come and enjoy the freedom of riding in open, unspoiled country where for generations ranchers have tended to the land, sheep, cattle and horses.
 You’ll ride not only on the beautiful Voldseth ranch, but also on the vastness of the Helena Lewis and Clark National Forest.
 The views and the experience will stay with you forever.